ColineMorel/Manhattan-2013-Spring/github-directory.md

           <p><strong>Title:</strong> A website that would be a blog of my mixes since I DJ part time.</p>
           <p><strong>Description: </strong>A site dedicated to showing new and upcoming mixes of mine on a daily basis.
 Every day I will record a new mix and upload it to my site.
 Ultimately, this site will promote my music as a  DJ as well.</p>
           <p><strong>Status:</strong> Provisionally approved.</p>
-          <p><strong>Comments:</strong> This could be tought becasue it requires integration rich media types that we typically don't discuss in class.</p>
+          <p><strong>Comments:</strong> This could be tough because it requires integration of rich media types that we typically don't discuss in class.</p>
           <a href="https://github.com/danielcastro3"> </a></td>
       </tr>
       <tr>